DandelionSprout/DandelionSprout/README.md

 For a newspaper-interview-esque Q&A that probably no one asked for, read on below:

 * Favourite food: Microwave chicken, I guess.
 Fits well on days where the couch feels nice.
 On days where I feel better, I like me some German-style chicken fricassée, or various chips-and-sauce meals.
-* Favourite drink: Coca-Cola Vanilla.
+* Favourite drink: Coop Spirit (A soda brand).
 With sugar.
 [On the rocks with ice](https://tv.nrk.no/serie/montreux/1985/FUHA02008984/avspiller).
 Often the only nutrition I can obtain if I feel ill.
 * Favourite TV show: Netflix's <i>Bad Sport</i> was pretty splendid.
 Watches anti-hipster cartoons from time to time, but on a rolling basis where I never watch them for more than 3 years or so.
 * Favourite movie: None.
-I've got good enough movie memory that I can't just casually rewatch a movie on a dime.
+I've got good enough movie memory that I can't just casually rewatch a movie on the spot.
 * Favourite videogame genres:
 * * Racing games (Things like Burnout 3/Revenge, Gran Turismo 3-4, Sonic All-Stars Transformed)
   * Specific open-world games (Sims 3, Grand Theft Auto V / Vice City Def Ed)